Estimated reading time: 3 minutes

 3. Constructive Criticism Lost in Translation

 When an employee is called to a meeting with their supervisor, this can be an anxiety-inducing event.
-When opening a counseling session with heaps of praise, discussing an employee’s strengths or accomplishments, the nervous employee quickly focuses on the positive words at the beginning and end of the conversation.
+When opening a counseling session with heaps of praise, and discussing an employee’s strengths or accomplishments, the nervous employee quickly focuses on the positive words at the beginning and end of the conversation.

 This natural tendency aids in relieving the stress of the interaction.
 But, with your employee’s attention orbiting the praise you just offered, any impact of your attempt to address a problematic issue has gone out the window.